 business and industry events around the world.
 We also organize

-our flagship client event, is consistently well-attended and highly
+flagship client event, is consistently well-attended and rated highly

 Awards and recognition

-In fiscal 2015, we received numerous awards and recognition, both
+In fiscal 2016, we were conferred multiple awards and recognition, both

 Business and management